 Most day traders use margin.
 The biggest mistake traders make is using the full margin allotment they are allowed.
 A beginner day trader should use a small fraction of the margin consistent with the trader’s risk profile.

+Stop orders are a popular way of limiting downside risk while trading.
+The two most popular are: Stop-loss order - Stops our the trade when the price reaches the determined amount.
 Trailing stop - Follows the price within a range (e.g. 10 pips).
 The trade is executed when the stock price passes through the target price.

 Because binary options have a high risk of loss, they are banned in many countries.
 In Europe, professional traders may trade them but they are off limits to retail traders.
 Anyone anywhere in the world can download a binary options broker app and start trading.
 If the broker goes out of business, your losses will not be covered by investment account insurance.
 Also be aware that many binary option dealers have been shut down owing to fraudulent activities.